NoriSte/ui-testing-best-practices/sections/draft.md

     - [x] name the test file wisely
     - [ ] check the Yoni's post https://medium.com/@me_37286/yoni-goldberg-javascript-nodejs-testing-best-practices-2b98924c9347
     - [ ] don't share the state between tests
+    - [ ] keep your tests simple with a low abstraction level
 - [ ] component testing
     - [ ] use storybook  (or a styleguide framework of choice) for components reporting all cases.
 In fact, they are tests too
     - [ ] add snapshot testing to storybook (or a styleguide framework of choice)